ibm-cloud-docs/discovery-data/query-parameters.md

 ## `highlight`
 {: #highlight}

-A Boolean that specifies whether to include a `highlight` object in the returned output.
+A Boolean value that specifies whether to include a `highlight` object in the returned output.
 When included, the highlight returns keys that are field names and values that are arrays.
 The arrays contain segments of query-matching text that is highlighted by using the HTML emphasis (`<em>`) tag.

 This parameter is ignored if `passages.enabled` and `passages.per_document` are `true`, in which case passages are returned for each document instead of highlights.

+Currently, if the query searches for an `exact match` of an enrichment mention, only lowercase matches are highlighted.
+When the `includes` operator is used, upper- and lowercase matches are highlighted.
+{: note}

 The output lists the `highlight` object after the `enriched_text` object, as shown in the following example.